Skip to Content

 Pure cane sugar or unrefined white sugar is slightly more abrasive than brown sugar, but usually works well for all types of skin.

-Turbinado or raw sugar has the largest sugar granules and does the best job exfoliating.
-It also is the least processed of these types of sugar so it contains more essential minerals.
+Turbinado or raw sugar has the largest sugar granules and does the best job of exfoliating.
+It is also the least processed of these types of sugar, so it contains more essential minerals.

 image of turbinado sugar in bowl showing how large its granules of sugar are